Practicum Home » Budgeting and Finances » Praying About Church Finances is the Christ-like Thing to Do

 This content is included in the Steering the Church Toward Christ-like Character Leadership Guide along with a few implications for Christ-like handling of the church budget and financial issues.

-If the Church spent more time praying and less time fighting or obsessing over financial concerns, we would be more of a light to the world around us as we would be demonstrating Christ-likeness to them.
+If we spent more time praying about church finances and less time fighting or obsessing over financial concerns, we would be more of a light to the world around us as we would be demonstrating Christ-likeness to them.
 As Jesus said, “You cannot serve both God and money” (Matt.
 6:24).

 All Posts about Budgeting and Finances: